stayradiated/jandal/README.md

 - Fix bug where Jandal would crash if a callback is called more than once
 - Make `Room.prototype.join` and `Room.prototype.leave` private.
 - Fix bug where a socket could be added to the same room twice
+- Remove `Jandal.handle()`.
+Instead pass the handler to the `Jandal` constructor. e.g: `new Jandal(socket, 'stream');`.

+## 0.0.14

+- Rebuild client.js

+## 0.0.13

+- The `onclose` handler now accepts two arguments that will be passed through to the `socket.close` event.

+## 0.0.12

+- Move `client.js` to the root directory.
+You should now use `require('jandal/client')`.
+- Allow users to supply a custom socket handler.

+## 0.0.11

+- Add socket events: `socket.open`, `socket.close`, `socket.error`.
+- Fix an off by error with `Socket.prototype.serialize`, where callbacks could not be the last argument.

+## 0.0.10

+- Use `.fn(20)` instead of `__fn__20` for callbacks.
+- Make sure that `Socket.prototype.parse` will only accept strings.

+## 0.0.9

+- Protect `Socket.prototype.parse` against crashing on invalid messages.

+## 0.0.8

+- Add `Socket.prototype.room` to access rooms from a jandal instance.
+- Limit event arguments to a maximum of three.

+## 0.0.7

+- Clean up code.
+- Add examples to readme.

+## 0.0.6

+- Use browserify to compile for browsers.
+- Use uglify to minify `client.js`.

+## 0.0.5

+- Set `main` to `source/jandal.js`.

+## 0.0.4

+- Add namespaces to broadcasting
+- Redo the room api

+## 0.0.3

+- Split code into multiple files.
+- Add support for sorting sockets into rooms

+## 0.0.2

+- Use handles to interface betwen jandals and sockets.
+- Fix bug with parsing messages.
+- Add `Jandal.noConflict` for browsers.

+## 0.0.1

+- Start project
+- Write `jandal.js` and tests
+- Can serialize and parse messages
+- Add namespaces
+- Can emit messages and listen for them
+- Add callback functions